 English language learners experience mindfulness

 English language learners in the United States often face multiple challenges that test their ability to cope with stress and build resilience.
 Mindfulness practice can certainly be instrumental in this scenario.
-Just as an example, in the classes I teach for the Intensive English Program in the Virginia Tech Language and Culture Institute (VTLCI), National Capital Region, I have offered a mindfulness-based approach over the last several months.
-This has taken on different forms depending on the course and the needs of the students.
+Just as an example, in the classes I used to teach for the Intensive English Program in the Virginia Tech Language and Culture Institute (VTLCI), National Capital Region, I offered a mindfulness-based approach over several months.
+This endeavor took on different forms depending on the course and the needs of the students.
 For instance, during the fall of 2017, VTLCI featured an 8-week elective class that focused on mindfulness and brain-friendly strategies for improved learning.
 Upon the completion of the course, the participating students shared reflections like these:

 “At the end of the journey, I feel reenergized and with positive thoughts.
 In fact, my childhood dreams have come back to my busy mind.
 The young kid who spent all his early life dreaming is now playing in front of my eyes.
 As a result, I am thinking about taking a sabbatical to restore my dreams.
 This mindfulness journey is the break I should have taken before” (Wael).

 “After this course, I feel lucky for the opportunity to learn, and I feel passionate about learning more.
 This course has inspired me to try new, relaxing ways of learning and experiencing new knowledge” (Sultan).